1928 United States presidential election in Indiana

-The 1928 United States presidential election in Indiana took place on November 6, 1928, as part of the 1928 United States presidential election which was held throughout all contemporary 48 states.
+A presidential election was held in Indiana on November 6, 1928, as part of the 1928 United States presidential election which was held throughout all contemporary 48 states.
 Voters chose 15 representatives, or electors to the Electoral College, who voted for president and vice president.

-Background

-Since the Civil War, partisan alliances in Indiana had been related to history of White settlement, with most of Southern Indiana and German-settled counties voting strongly Democratic, opposed to Yankee-settled Northern Indiana which voted Republican.
+Since the Civil War, partisan alliances in Indiana had been related to history of White settlement, with most of Kentuckian/Virginian-settled Southern Indiana and German-settled counties voting strongly Democratic, opposed to Yankee-settled Northern Indiana which voted Republican.
 Some breakdown of these traditional loyalties took place in the 1920s due to German opposition to Woodrow Wilson’s World War I policies, but these occurred to a lesser extent than in other Midwestern states because of the conservative dominance within Indiana’s Democratic Party.

-1928, with most other Democrats standing out as they felt the part had no chance of winning due to the prosperous economy, saw New York Governor Al Smith nominated almost by default.
-Many traditionally Democratic Upland Southerners recoiled at the nomination of Smith because he was a devout Catholic, opposed to Prohibition, and associated with the corruption of the Tammany Hall political machine.
-Smith’s decision to run with Arkansas Senator Joseph T. Robinson, a “dry” and Protestant, did not alleviate fears of what he would do in the White House.
+In 1928, because most other Democrats felt that the party was unlikely to win the election due to the booming economy, saw New York Governor Al Smith nominated almost by default.
+Many traditionally Democratic Upland Southerners recoiled at the nomination of Smith because he was a devout Catholic, opposed to Prohibition, and particularly associated with the corruption of the Tammany Hall political machine.
+Smith's decision to choose Arkansas Senator Joseph T. Robinson, a "dry" Protestant, to join the Democratic ticket did little to allay fears about what he would do in the White House.

-Ultimate Republican nominee, Secretary of Commerce Herbert Hoover of California, lost the GOP primary in the Hoosier State but was untroubled to win the nomination nationally.
-The Democratic primary was held very late in the primary season and was won by Smith, who by then had already effective wrapped up the nomination, despite the state originally casting its vote for favorite son Evans Woollen.
+The Republican nominee, former Secretary of Commerce Herbert Hoover of California, lost the GOP primary in Indiana, but won the nomination nationally.
+The Democratic primary was held very late in the primary season and was won by Smith, who by then had already effectively wrapped up the nomination, despite the state originally casting its vote for favorite son Evans Woollen.

 In a state whose farmers' were suffering a financial crisis amidst national prosperity due to the loss of demand following the war, the Indiana Farm Bureau would not endorse either ticket.
 However, Indiana's Senator James E. Watson said that Hoover would carry the state despite these obvious problems.